knowledgetechnologyuhh/NICO-software/api/readme.md

 Prerequisites
 ===
-Most prerequesites are automatically installed by sourcing `NICO-setup.bash` or `NICO-python3.bash`, however there are some apt packages that need to be installed for the libraries to work.
+Most prerequesites are automatically installed by sourcing `NICO-setup.bash` or `NICO-python3.bash`.
+However some environment variables and permissions need to be set and apt packages to be installed for all the libraries to work.

 PyRep
 --

-To install PyRep, which can be used to control and interact with CoppeliaSim, the setup requires `COPPELIASIM_ROOT` to point to the folder where CoppeliaSim is located.
+PyRep, which can be used to control and interact with CoppeliaSim, is automatically installed by the setup, but requires `COPPELIASIM_ROOT` to point to the folder where CoppeliaSim is located.
 To do so, edit the path and add this to your `.bashrc`:
 ```
 export COPPELIASIM_ROOT=EDIT/ME/PATH/TO/COPPELIASIM/INSTALL/DIR
 ```